alschube/gnss-navigation-status/README.md

 ### __3. Python Version__
 ***

 __Make sure you have at least Python Version 3.7 installed.
-If so, you can skip this step.__
+If so, you can skip this step and go to the [next chapter](#4-additional-python-packages).__

-Otherwise follow the instructions below to install Python 3.8.4.
+Otherwise follow the instructions below to install Python 3.8.4, which i worked with.

 The first step is to install some required packages:
 ```shell
 $ sudo apt install libffi-dev libbz2-dev liblzma-dev libsqlite3-dev libncurses5-